run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Adding-Updating-and-Deleting-Admin-UI-Users.md

 ![mceclip2.png](img/mceclip2.png)

 *   Choose a user name and email.
 Leave password as blank, it will be set by the user
 *   Select Roles.
-Note -- more than one role can be selected
+Note -- more than one role can be selected.
+The available roles are:
+    *  __Administrator__: Can manage users and install clusters.
+    *  __Editor__: Can manage projects and departments.
+    * __Viewer__: View-only access to Admin UI.
+    * __Researcher__: Can run ML workloads (subject to [adding](../Working-with-Projects/#create-a-new-project.md) the user in the specific project and an authentication integration)

 *   Select a Cluster.
-This determines the Clusters accessible to this user
+This determines what Clusters are accessible to this user
 *   Press "Save"

 The user will receive a join mail and will be able to set a password.